 And it could be a long wait, if no visa number (based on the petition filed by your family member) is immediately available to you; in other words, if your Priority Date is not current.
 Long waits are common in some categories of the family visa system.

 Depending on how much time you have been in the United States without legal status, however, leaving the U.S. for your consular interview might well bar you from returning, for either three or ten years.
 With a grant of asylum, however, you could simply apply from a green card in the United States one year after approval.

 If you decide to file an asylum claim, act quickly.
-You will need to apply within one year of your most recent entry into the United States unless there are exceptional or extraordinary circumstances in your case.
-(See Nolo’s article, “Can I Still Apply for Asylum After the One-Year Filing Deadline?” for details.)
+You will need to submit your I-589 application within one year of your most recent entry into the United States unless there are exceptional or extraordinary circumstances in your case.
+(See Can I Still Apply for Asylum After the One-Year Filing Deadline? for details.)

 Strategic decisions like yours are often easier when you consult with an experienced immigration attorney.
 The attorney can sit with you and evaluate your potential claim for asylum and explain all the possibilities in detail, and prepare any paperwork and legal arguments.